-From 2013, young people who leave school to go into work will spend at least 1 day a week (or its equivalent) in part-time education or accredited training at an appropriate level.
+From 2013, young people who leave school to go into work will spend at least 1 day a week (or its equivalent) in part-time education or accredited training.

 This will prevent anyone becoming trapped in a dead end job, unprepared for the competitive challenges of modern life and work.